1967–68 FC Bayern Munich season

 The 1967–68 FC Bayern Munich season was the club's third season in Bundesliga.

 Review and events

-The club reached the UEFA Cup Winners' Cup semifinals but lost (2–0) at the hands of AC Milan.
+The club reached the European Cup Winners' Cup semi-finals but lost (2–0) at the hands of AC Milan.
 Bayern held AC Milan to a draw in the second leg but was eliminated from the competition nevertheless.
-Bayern was defeated in the cup semifinals by VfL Bochum.
+Bayern was defeated in the cup semi-finals by VfL Bochum.